Make-up Test and Proctored Exam Testing Guidelines

 Hours and Locations

 - These tests will not be administered without an appointment or after the Testing Center's published exam end times.
+No walk-ins will be permitted.

 - For testing hours, please select your preferred campus location.